Research Associate in Printed Thermoelectric and Memristor Devices

 Get in touch if you are interested in joining the group: f.torrisi@imperial.ac.uk

-Currently, a PhD studentship is available on:
+A PhD studentship is currently available in:

-- Printed thermally active and memristive devices with advanced quantum molecules.
-(More details below)
+- Printed Thermally Active and Memristive Devices with Advanced Quantum Molecules (More details below)

 Contact Dr Torrisi for more details on the projects and click here to apply.